Battle of the Golden Spurs: Aftermath

 The Flemish victory at Kortrijk in 1302 was quickly reversed by the French.
-In 1304, the French destroyed the Flemish fleet at the Battle of Zierikzee and fought the Flemish at the battle at Mons-en-Pévèle.
+In 1304, the French destroyed the Flemish fleet at the Battle of Zierikzee and won a major victory at the Battle at Mons-en-Pévèle.
 In June 1305, negotiations between the two sides led to the Peace of Athis-sur-Orge in which the Flemish were forced to pay the French substantial tribute.
-Robert of Béthune subsequently lost against the French between 1314 and 1320.
+Robert of Béthune subsequently led a war of resistance to French occupation between 1314 and 1320, but was eventually defeated.

 The town of Kortrijk hosts many monuments and a museum dedicated to the battle.

 Historical significance

 Effect on warfare

-The Battle of the Golden Spurs had been seen as the first example of the gradual "Infantry Revolution" in Medieval warfare across Europe during the 14th century.
+The Battle of the Golden Spurs had been seen as the first example of the gradual "Infantry Revolution" in medieval warfare across Europe during the 14th century.
 Conventional military theory placed emphasis on mounted and heavily armoured knights which were considered essential to military success.
 Infantry remained, however, an essential arm in parts of Europe, such as the British Isles, throughout the Middle Ages.
 This meant that warfare was the preserve of a wealthy elite of bellatores (nobles specialized in warfare) serving as men-at-arms.
 The fact that this form of army, which was expensive to maintain, could be defeated by militia drawn from the "lower orders" led to a gradual change in the nature of warfare during the subsequent century.
-The tactics and composition of the Flemish army at Courtrai were later copied or adapted at the battles of Bannockburn (1314), Crecy (1346), Aljubarrota (1385), Sempach (1386), Agincourt (1415), Grandson (1476) and in the battles of the Hussite Wars (1419–34).
+The tactics and composition of the Flemish army at Courtrai were later copied or adapted at the battles of Bannockburn (1314), Crécy (1346), Aljubarrota (1385), Sempach (1386), Agincourt (1415), Grandson (1476) and in the battles of the Hussite Wars (1419–34).
 As a result, cavalry became less important and nobles more commonly fought dismounted.
 The comparatively low costs of militia armies allowed even small states (such as the Swiss) to raise militarily significant armies and meant that local rebellions were more likely to achieve military success.